dpbhatt/Cursor-Stream-Sample-Code/README.md

   If it prints something like v0.10.38, node is installed successfully.

-## Install mongodb driver for Nodejs to connect Nodejs to MongoDB
+## Install mongodb driver for Nodejs to connect Nodejs to MongoDB.
+There is a package.json which holds all the dependendencies.

-Type the below command to install the mongodb drive:
+Type the below command to install the mongodb driver dependency.

-    npm install mongodb
+    npm install